cdent/placedock/README.md

   the placement service under [uwsgi](https://uwsgi-docs.readthedocs.io/) using the `http` protocol, exposed over port 80.
 Copied into the container.
-* `startup.sh`: A script that runs when the container starts to satisfy the templated vars in placement.conf, optionally sync the database, and start the uwsgi server.
+* `shared/startup.sh`: A script that runs when the container starts to manage some configuration defaults, optionally sync the database, and start the uwsgi server.
 Copied into the container.

-This perhaps sounds like a lot, but with a checkout out of the repo it is possible to do just this to get a container running it's own database (depending on your environment you may need sudo):
+With a checkout out of the repo it is possible to do just this to get a container running it's own database (depending on your environment you may need sudo):

 ```
 docker build -t placedock .